 WE ARE PTSD

-Photographically Touching the Soul Deeply (PTSD) is an interdependent organization of veterans and their families that practices therapeutic photography as a method to develop alternative coping skills, restore relationships and cultivate self-sustainability, in an effort to defeat Post-Traumatic Stress.
+is an interdependent organization of veterans and their families who practice therapeutic photography to develop alternative coping skills, restore relationships, and cultivate self-sustainability, in an effort to defeat Post-Traumatic Stress.

 How This Works?

-Instructed collegiate level high-school students in Adobe Illustrator Creative Cloud Computer-Aided Illustration
+Instructed collegiate-level students in Adobe Illustrator Creative Cloud Computer-Aided Illustration.

 Professor of Advanced Digital Video I/II and Advanced Digital Imaging I/II.
-Instructing visual storytelling in digital photography and printing.
-Instructing digital video production, studio lighting, NLE editing.
+Instructed visual storytelling in digital photography and printing, digital video production, studio lighting, NLE editing.